-A relative newcomer on the plastics processing scene, it is now beginning to realise it’s considerable technical and design potential, and in the last five years has acquired a high degree of sophistication.
+A relative newcomer on the plastics processing scene, it is now beginning to realise it’s considerable technical and designs potential, and in the last five years has acquired a high degree of sophistication.

 These materials and technological advances, combined with well-designed surface finishes and graphics, are leading the rotamoulding process away from traditional solutions into new areas of product application.

-New materials, process control and a growing awareness of the market value of good design are combining to propel rotamoulding from the early days of doll’s heads and footballs to the high specification products of the future.
+New materials, process control and a growing awareness of the market value of good design are combining to propel roto moulding from the early days of doll’s heads and footballs to the high specification products of the future.

 Rotamoulding is the most cost-effective alternative to blow moulding. vacuum forming, GRP moulding and fabrication, and is ideal for shaping complex customised mouldings.